Why was doomed Spanish train going so fast?

 Security video footage showed the train, with 247 people on board, hurtling into a concrete wall at the side of the track as carriages jack-knifed and the engine overturned.

-The impact was so strong that one carriage of the train flew over a wall and landed on an embankment several metres above.
+The impact was so strong that one carriage of the train flew over a wall and landed on an embankment several meters above.

 The train involved, made by Bombardier and Talgo, was a series 730 that Renfe uses for its Alvia service, which is faster than conventional trains but not as fast as the AVE trains that criss-cross Spain at even higher speeds.